Diversity of Answers to Conjunctive Queries: Preliminaries

+Testing if a given CQ is acyclic and, in case of a yes-answer, constructing a join tree is feasible in polynomial time by the GYO-algorithm, named after the authors of \cite{report/toronto/Gra79,DBLP:conf/compsac/YuO79}.

 Another approach to making CQ answering tractable is by restricting the {\em treewidth} ($\tw$), which is defined via {\em tree decompositions}~\cite{DBLP:journals/jct/RobertsonS84}.
 Treewidth does not generalize acyclicity, i.e., a class of acyclic CQs can have unbounded $\tw$.
 We consider $\tw$ here only for CQs with negation.
 Let $Q(X):= \exists Y \bigwedge_{i=1}^\ell L_i$, be a CQ with negation, i.e., each $L_i$ is a (positive or negative) literal.
 Moreover, let $\var(L_i)$ denote the variables occurring in $L_i$.
-A tree decomposition of $Q(X)$ is a triple $\langle T, \chi, r \rangle$ such that $T=(V(T),E(T))$ is a rooted tree with root $r$ and $\chi \colon V(T) \rightarrow 2^{X\cup Y}$ is a node labeling function with the following properties: \begin{enumerate} \item For every $L_i$, there exists a node $t \in V(T)$ with $\var(L_i) \subseteq \chi(t)$. \item For every $v\in X \cup Y$, the set $T_v = \{t\in V(T) : v \in \chi(t)\}$ induces a subtree~$T[T_v]$. \end{enumerate} The sets $\chi(t)$ of variables are referred to as ``bags'' of the tree decomposition $T$.
+A tree decomposition of $Q(X)$ is a triple $\langle T, \chi, r \rangle$ such that $T=(V(T),E(T))$ is a rooted tree with root $r$ and $\chi \colon V(T) \rightarrow 2^{X\cup Y}$ is a node labeling function with the following properties: \begin{enumerate} \item For every $L_i$, there exists a node $t \in V(T)$ with $\var(L_i) \subseteq \chi(t)$. \item For every $v\in X \cup Y$, the set $T_v = \{t\in V(T) : v \in \chi(t)\}$ induces a subtree~$T[T_v]$ of $T$. \end{enumerate} The property (2) is called the connectedness condition for join trees and tree decomposition.
+The sets $\chi(t)$ of variables are referred to as ``bags'' of the tree decomposition $T$.
 The width of a tree decomposition is defined as $\max_{t\in V(T)} (|\chi(t)| -1)$.
 The treewidth of a CQ with negation $Q$ is the minimum width of all tree decompositions of $Q$.
 For fixed $\omega$, it is feasible in linear time w.r.t.\ the size of the query $Q$ to decide if $\tw(Q) \leq \omega$ holds and, in case of a yes-answer, to actually compute a tree decomposition of width $\leq \omega$~\cite{DBLP:journals/siamcomp/Bodlaender96}.

+\revc{ Tree decompositions can be extended to hypertree decompositions (HDs) \cite{DBLP:journals/jcss/GottlobLS02}, generalized hypertree decompositions (GHDs) \cite{DBLP:journals/ejc/AdlerGG07}, and fractional hypertree decompositions (FHDs) \cite{DBLP:journals/talg/GroheM14} by defining an integral edge cover number (in case of HDs and GHDs) or a fractional edge cover number (in case of FHDs) for each bag.
+Then the width of such a decomposition is the maximum size of all edge cover numbers in the HD, GHD, or FHD.
+Analogously to treewidth, the hypertree width $\hw(Q)$, generalized hypertree width $\ghw(Q)$, and fractional hypertree width $\fhw(Q)$ of a given query $Q$ is defined as the minimum width attainable over all HDs, GHDs, or FHDs of $Q$, respectively.
+Acyclic queries are the ones with $\hw = \ghw = \fhw =1$. }